Gjersan/random-inspirational-generator/README.md

-# Random Inspiranation Messege Generator
+# Random Inspiration Message Generator

-## Will generate a messege upon execution.
+## Will generate a random message upon running.
+This is student project with the goals:
+-  Build a message generator program using JavaScript
+-  Use Git version control
+-  Use command line
+-  Develop locally on your computer